johnsmclay/linux-notes/047-file-system-maintenance-facts.md

----
-layout: page
-title:  File System Maintenance Facts
+# File System Maintenance Facts
----

 Use the following commands to maintain file system integrity: